tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 ### 2.2 Test Guidance

 Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
-The BDQ Core standard suite of tests and assertions is meant be used by data collectors, data providers, and data users to assess and potentially improve data quality.
+The BDQ Core standard suite of tests and assertions is meant to be used by data collectors, data providers, and data users to assess and potentially improve data quality.

 The Fitness for Use Framework upon which BDQ Core is based allows pipelines of tests and assertions to have formal dependencies between them, such as a specified order in which they should be run in order to get a deterministic result, or using the results of some tests as the inputs to other tests, or building composite tests from other existing tests.
 By design, dependencies are manifest in some of the tests and assertions that are Measures, while tests and assertions that are Issues, Validations, and Amendments tend to be independent of each other.